ecroot/dysgu-pipelines/cnp/README.md

 ## Preprocessing

-This stage is a walk through of how to create the prerequisit files required for running (a gc percentage bed which can be generated from the reference, and a mappability file that will have to be externally sourced).
+This stage is a walk through of how to create the prerequisite files required for running (a gc percentage bed which can be generated from the reference, and a mappability file that will have to be externally sourced).
 Files for a 10kb window size for hg38 and hg19 are provided, as well as a 1mb window for hg38.

 Note to add more references, instances where `elif ref.lower() in {"hg38", "grch38"}:` are seen, a `chrom_lengths_dict` will need to be added to the code (eg. lines ~192, ~338, ~600).